stalniy/casl-aurelia-example/README.md

 * `js-data` mappers configuration can be found at `src/config/store`
 * `Session` is fetched for each page reload at `src/config/session`

-To see application without authorization integration, checkout to `without-casl` branch.
+To see application without CASL integration, checkout to `without-casl` branch.

 ## Abilities

-All abilities are define in `src/config/abilities` and updated each time when new `Session` is created, found or destroyed (i.e., when user log in or log out).
+All abilities are defined in `src/config/abilities` and updated each time a new `Session` is created, found or destroyed (i.e., when user log in or log out).
 Application uses `can` binding behavior with `if` binding:

 ```js